disruptiveplanets/AIME/apophis/code/fit_resolved/readme.md

 ## April 30

 To test the degeneracy, I edited main.cpp so that the initial roll is always pi/4.
 The redchi and log-like are adjusted to make the first parameter still meaningful; that way the fit still converges.
-This requires the use of fit-less and recompiling main.cpp
+This requires the use of fit-less and recompiling main.cpp.

+## May 1

+The degeneracy indeed seems better.
+I thought to myself that, since in the other case, we assumed that initial spin pole was well known, here we can assume that initial_precess is also well known and fix it.

+I'm running one fit with that in mind now.
+If it works, I'll extend the data end and later I will try different sensitivity models.